nih-cfde/the-fair-cookbook/content/recipes/Discoverability/kf.md

 ### Step 3: Find the gold tables

-* The [gold tables](https://github.com/nih-cfde/specifications-and-documentation/blob/master/draft-C2M2_ER_diagrams/Level-1-C2M2-model.png) are supplied by CFDE to the DCC and contain information that goes into the blue and green tables.
-They can be downloaded [here](https://github.com/nih-cfde/specifications-and-documentation/tree/master/draft-C2M2_internal_CFDE_CV_tables).
+* The gold tables are supplied by CFDE to the DCC and contain information that goes into the blue and green tables.
+They can be downloaded there.
 * If you are using the default Git repo structure for KF trial dataset, ensure that the three gold tables are in the folder titled `KF_sample_C2M2_Level_1_bdbag.contents`

 ### Step 4: Add empty association tables

-* All [association tables](https://github.com/nih-cfde/specifications-and-documentation/tree/master/draft-C2M2_specification_with_Levels#Level-1) (i.e. all lighter blue and grey tables in the diagrams) must be provided in the folder containing the gold tables mentioned in step 3.
+* All association tables (i.e. all lighter blue and grey tables in the diagrams) must be provided in the folder containing the gold tables mentioned in step 3.
 * These tables must have the right column names, in the right order, but may remain otherwise empty.

 ### Step 5: Running R script to wrangle data